jeorgen/chromanode-regtest-backend/README.md

 USING THE BITCOIN-ABE REGTEST BLOCKCHAIN EXPLORER

-With the use of a fronting Apache, Nginx or similar as a proxy, you can fold the bitcoin-abe regtest blockchain explorer into some unused part of the url namespace of the chromanode web server.
-For example under:

-    /explorer
+Currently the bitcoin-abe regtest blockchain explorer is not "url-safe" in the sense that it can be folded into the url name space (It could also be that I have made a mistake in the proxy conf).
+It wants to be at the root.
+So use a different domain for it, or a different port.